Petrimus/ip_fetch_test/README.md

 # Practise javascript
 You are given a task to fetch ip data from an API.
-Can you manage to accomplish that?
+Can you do that?

 ## Instruction
 1. Clone or download this repo.